gavajc/LibFprint/README.md

 In Windows you have to install the MSYS2 environment with MinGW64 tools and the tool Zadig for install de WINUSB driver or libUSBK driver.

-The complete list of dependencies are:
+The complete list of dependencies is:

         	CMake